KohaILS/koha-manual-zh-cn/source/administration.rst

 -  *Get there:* More > Administration > Basic parameters > Item types

-Item types typically refer to the material type (book, cd, dvd, etc), but can be used in any way that works for your library.
+Item types typically refer to the material type (Book, CD, DVD, etc), but can be used in any way that works for your library.

 |image134|